yboulaamane/cdd-toolbox/README.md

 - [NPACT Database](https://webs.iiitd.edu.in/raghava/npact/index.html) - A database of naturally occurring plant-based anticancer compounds, their activities, and their targets.
 - [NaturAr](https://naturar.quimica.unlp.edu.ar/en/) - A natural products database dedicated to the cataloging of the rich biodiversity of Argentina.
 - [DiaNat-DB](http://rdu.iquimica.unam.mx/handle/20.500.12214/1186) - A molecular database of 795 antidiabetic compounds from medicinal plants.
 - [PhytoHub](https://phytohub.eu/) - A freely available electronic database containing detailed information about 1200 dietary phytochemicals and their human and animal metabolites.
+- [Dr. Duke's Phytochemical and Ethnobotanical databases](https://phytochem.nal.usda.gov/) - It provides searchable access to plant-based compounds, bioactivities, and traditional uses.
+Ideal for pharma, nutrition, herbal, and biomedical research.
+Results can be downloaded as PDFs or spreadsheets.

 ## Chemical bioactivity databases